Autoferry/autoferry.github.io/_posts/2022-03-30-hellinger.md

 To make this abstract criterion concrete, we looked at the output of a multi-target tracking method used to track other boats in the vicinity of the autonomous ferry milliAmpere.
 The output of the method used, the joint integrated probabilistic data assocation (JIPDA), consists of state estimates, covariances and existence probabilities, which together constitute a multi-Bernoulli multi-target distribution.
 Various metrics can be calculated to quantify how much two distributions differ, similarly to how one can calculate the distance between two points in Cartesian space using the standard Euclidean metric.
 In this work, we used the Hellinger distance, which gives zero if the distributions are identical, and one if they have no similarity at all.

+The results so far indicate that a low value of the Hellinger metric can be taken as proof that the situational awareness in the real world and the simulation are identical.
+However, it is also a somewhat unforgiving measure: False alarms, biases and the variable quality of velocity estimates can all lead to high Hellinger values.

 |<img src="{{site.url}}/assets/irtracking.png" width="690"> |
 | <span style="color:#959595">Figure: Tracking using a single infrared camera mounted at elevation.
 If the elevation is decreased, it becomes more difficult to estimate the distances of the targets, and the problem turns into the infamous bearing-only problem.
 From [Helgesen et al. 2020].</span> |